Skip to content

 Trace one change through the system

 Concrete beats abstract, so let's follow a real change.
-Say retraining produces a better model.
-Here's every step it takes to reach a user, and which part built each one:
+Suppose retraining produces a better model.
+Here's every step it takes to reach a user, and which part of the series built each step:

 • That triggers a retrain: train_mlflow.py fits a challenger and registers it as house-price v4 in MLflow (part 5).